Import and Export Procedures in Malaysia – Best Practices

 In order to benefit from these FTAs, traders must provide a Preferential Certificate of Origin (PCO) along with their goods.
 To apply for a PCO, traders must go through Malaysia’s single window clearance, Dagang Net.
 Furthermore, the Malaysian government has created a “Free Trade Agreement Calculator” to help traders determine if their goods are eligible for reduced tariffs.

 Malaysia continues to liberalize its customs regulations and improve the ease of importing and exporting out of the country.
-As a member of the ASEAN and participant in many regional and bilateral FTAs, Malaysia offers traders great opportunities for both importing and exporting.

 But, goods-specific regulation continues to create confusion with importers and exporters.
 Utilizing experts with up-to-date local knowledge can help exporters and importers to not only avoid customs-related delays and frustrations but also ensure import and export activity occurs quickly and remains profitable.
 Local experts at Dezan Shira & Associates possess years of experience supporting the establishment and growth of businesses across ASEAN, and are well situated to guide companies through Malaysia’s regulatory landscape.

 ASEAN Briefing is produced by Dezan Shira & Associates.
 The firm assists foreign investors throughout Asia and maintains offices throughout ASEAN, including in Singapore, Hanoi, Ho Chi Minh City and Jakarta.
 Please contact us at firstname.lastname@example.org or visit our website at www.dezshira.com.